Spring-0/Steganography-jpg/README.md

 # Steganography-jpg

 This is a Python script that provides three functions to perform steganography on JPG files.
-It allows users to append, delete, and extract hidden data in a JPG file.
+It allows users to append, delete, and extract text or executables in a JPG file.

 ## Requirements
 To run this script, you need to have Python and the following packages installed: